UMass Philosophy 110 — Introduction to Logic

 Academic honesty is defined in the University Academic Regulations document (page 5), available at http://www.umass.edu/registrar/sites/default/files/academicregs.pdf.
 Plagiarism and cheating are serious offenses that strike at the very heart of academic life, and will result in serious penalties, including minimally (but not limited to) receiving an F in the course.

 Common courtesy demands that you come to class on time, and refrain from leaving early without special permission.
-Cell phones must be turned off for the duration of class.
+Phones must be silenced for the duration of class.

-I would like to hear from anyone who has a disability and may require special accommodations regarding exams, note-taking or similar.
+I would like to hear from anyone who has a disability and may require special accommodations regarding note-taking, exercises or similar.
 Please obtain the appropriate paperwork from Disability Services and inform me far enough ahead of time to make the appropriate arrangements.

 Subject to change.